Fill your College Details

 • OpenGL: Strong and comprehensive C graphics library that allows the creation of the best 3D graphics.
 It offers an enormous range of tools for rendering 3D objects and developing interactive applications.

 • Simple DirectMedia Layer (SDL): A multimedia cross-platform library built at the low level of hardware access meant for Direct3D, OpenGL, audio, keyboard, mouse, joystick, 2D graphic drawing, and graphical output.
-It is mostly used to create games and multimedia applications.
+It is mainly used to create games and multimedia applications.

 • Allegro: Allegro is a relatively simple multimedia library for C/C++ that supports graphics, sound, and input devices, making it suitable for 2D game development.

-• GTK+ (GIMP Toolkit): An Object Oriented free software Development toolkit that can be used in making GUIs.
+• GTK+ (GIMP Toolkit): An object-oriented free software Development toolkit that can be used in making GUIs.

 • Cairo: The best and probably the only fit is a vector graphics library that provides high-quality 2D graphics.
 Compatible with several output types, including PNG, PDF, and SVG, it is appropriate for both web graphics and print.